Geo-Social Group Queries with Minimum Acquaintance Constraint: Performance Evaluation

 \subsection{Overall Performance}

-Table~\ref{tab:effect} summarizes the average minimum degree of the result groups for three different query semantics on Gowalla, where $kNN$ denotes a classic $k$-nearest-neighbor query and $SSGQ$ denotes the socio-spatial group query proposed in \cite{yang12}.
-As expected, GSGQ always retrieves groups that satisfy the minimum degree constraints, while the other two query types have close-to-zero minimum degree.
+Table~\ref{tab:effect} shows the average minimum degree of the result groups for three different query semantics on Gowalla, where $kNN$ denotes a classic $k$-nearest-neighbor query and $SSGQ$ denotes the socio-spatial group query proposed in \cite{yang12}.
+As expected, GSGQ always retrieves the groups that satisfy the minimum degree constraints, while the other two queries have a minimum degree of close to zero.
 This justifies the improved social constraint introduced by GSGQ.

-Fig.~\ref{fig:overallperform} and Fig.~\ref{fig:dpoverallperform} show the overall performance of the GSGQ methods under three different queries on Gowalla and Dianping, respectively.
-Generally, CR, SaR, and SaR* achieve significant improvement over BR.
-Moreover, SaR and SaR* outperform CR in all the cases tested.
-Take Gowalla as an example.
-For $GSGQ_{range}$, CR, SaR, and SaR* outperform BR by $26.1\%$, $41.3\%$, and $55.3\%$, respectively, in terms of the query latency (see Fig.~\ref{fig:subfig:rangelatency}).
-This is mainly due to the savings in access the index data and user data.
-Similar improvement can be found with respect to page accesses in Fig.~\ref{fig:subfig:rangeio}.
-More specifically, SaR and SaR* check much fewer users (around 182.2 users) than CR (around 290.4 users) and BR (around 749.5 users) to derive the results.
-SaR* further reduces the page accesses to 54.9 compared to SaR (72.3), CR (91.3), and BR (123.6).
-Finally, compared to CR, SaR (resp.
-SaR*) saves up to $20.6\%$ (resp. $39.5\%$) query latency and page accesses, which exhibits the high pruning power of CBRs for $GSGQ_{range}$ processing.
+Fig.~\ref{fig:overallperform}, Fig.~\ref{fig:dpoverallperform} and Fig.~\ref{fig:twoverallperform} show the overall performance of the GSGQ methods under three different queries on Gowalla, Dianping and Twitter-2010, respectively.
+Generally, SaR and SaR* achieve significant improvement over BR and CR in all tested cases.
+Take Twitter-2010 as an example.
+For $GSGQ_{range}$, SaR and SaR* outperform BR and CR by $77.9\% - 77.6\%$ and $84.5\% - 84.3\%$ in terms of the query running time (see Fig.~\ref{fig:subfig:twrangelatency}).
+This is mainly due to the savings in accessing the user data as shown in Fig.~\ref{fig:subfig:twrangeio}.
+It is interesting to note that CR incurs an even higher page access cost than BR because of the week pruning power of the core numbers for large social networks and additional accesses on the coupled nodes.
+More specifically, SaR and SaR* check much fewer users (around 2,946 users) than CR (around 103,060 users) and BR (around 85,686 users) to derive the results.
+SaR* further reduces the page accesses to 3,135 compared to SaR (4,089), CR (15,293), and BR (14,436).
+All the results exhibit the high pruning power of CBRs for $GSGQ_{range}$ processing.